 #18 Chestnut Curled Pixie with Natural Warmth

-The natural chestnut color on this is doing something really smart, it adds warmth without requiring the upkeep of a fashion shade, which means your grow-out stays graceful instead of obvious.
-The soft curls create a fullness that fine hair desperately needs, and the slight asymmetry in how they fall keeps the whole thing from looking too polished.
-If your hair has any natural wave at all, your stylist can cut into that pattern to give you this kind of movement without any heat tools.
-You’ll need to define those curls with product on most days, but that’s a thirty-second commitment, not a production.
+The warm chestnut color is brilliant because it adds warmth without the maintenance a fashion shade requires, meaning your grow-out will remain graceful as opposed to obvious.
+The soft curls will provide fullness that fine hair craves and the subtle asymmetry in how they fall, keeps it from looking overly dressed.
+If your hair has a little bit of a natural wave, your stylist will be able to cut into that wave to give you a lot of this texture without needing heat.
+Most days will require a bit of product to define the curls, but that’s a 30 second commitment, not a whole production.

 #19 Copper Spiky Pixie with Dynamic Contrast